s4hlo/dotfiles/README.md

 A comprehensive dotfiles collection for Arch Linux with support for both Hyprland (Wayland) and i3 (X11) window managers, featuring a modern development environment with Catppuccin Mocha theme.

+## Windows Setup

+- update temrinal theme
+- update terminal font to some nerd font
+- set padding to 0

 ## 🚀 Quick Setup

 ```bash